 These can include:

-Protected Tax-Free Cash – You can normally take 25% of your pension as a tax-free cash at the point where you start to withdraw from your pension.
+Protected Tax-Free Lump Sum – You can normally take up to 25% of your pension as a tax-free lump sum at the point where you start to withdraw from your pension.
 Some pensions allow you to take more than this which could be of benefit to you.

-Fund guarantees or bonuses - These can include a guaranteed growth or bonus rate, a loyalty or fund bonus.
+Fund guarantees or bonuses - These can include a guaranteed growth or bonus rate, a loyalty bonus or a fund bonus.

 Protection - This can include life cover, critical illness cover or waiver of premium.